KCL-BMEIS/OOP/week1B.md

 - `.open(const std::string& filename)`: open the file given the `filename`.
-  This is useful when declaring a `std::ifstream` variable with no filename, e.g.:
+  This is useful when declaring a `std::ifstream` variable with no filename, with a view to actually opening the file later, e.g.:
   ```
   std::ifstream infile;
   ...
   infile.open (filename);
   ```

+- `.is_open()`: check whether file is open and ready for reading

 - `.close()`: close the file once we are done reading.
 Note that we rarely need to invoke this method explicitly since it will be invoked automatically when the `infile` variable is destroyed (goes out of scope).

 ---

 # Add more error checking and reporting

 It is _always_ a good idea to check for errors where relevant.
-Here, we check that the vector of fragments that we just loaded contains at least one entry, and report the number of fragments loaded:
+Here, we can check that the vector of fragments that we just loaded contains at least one entry, and report the number of fragments loaded

+--

 ```
   std::string frag;